Russia arrests anti-war activist following blast that killed hawkish blogger – KION546

 “Trepova participated in an unsanctioned rally on the day the special military operation began in Ukraine and was subjected to administrative arrest,” the article read, adding that court records confirmed that Trepova was arrested on March 9, 2022 and sentenced to 10 days in prison.

-According to the TASS article, law enforcement officers conducted a search at Trepovas’ residence in St. Petersburg on Sunday night, where her sister and mother were also questioned.
-Trepova’s husband Dmitry Rylov was a member of the Libertarian Party of Russia, the article said.
-Trepova, however, was not associated with the party.
+According to the TASS article, law enforcement officers conducted a search at Trepova’s residence in St. Petersburg on Sunday night, where her sister and mother were also questioned.

+Trepova’s husband, Rylov, was a member of the Libertarian Party of Russia, the article said.
+Trepova, however, was not associated with the small political party.
+The Libertarian Party said in a statement Monday that Trepova, “has never been a member of our party.
+According to our records, she has never been a supporter … either.”

+Yevgeny Prigozhin, the head of the mercenary Wagner group that has taken a prominent role in Russia’s invasion of Ukraine, said Monday that he “gave” the St. Petersburg cafe where the explosion took place to the Cyber Front Z group.

 Russian state media Ria Novosti quoted one witness of Sunday’s blast as saying: “This woman sat at our table.
 I saw her from the back as she was turned away.
 When she gifted him the figurine, she went to sit in a different place by the window and forgot her phone at our table.”